Hawaii DOH Underground Storage Tank (UST) section

 - Please check the list of training providers to ensure that your chosen vendor has received the required approvals.

 October 2017 – DOH’s HEER Office has revised the Environmental Action Levels (EALs).
 Please refer to the EAL Surfer for current EALs.

-- On neighbor islands, consultants may use alternative methods described in Section 5.6 of the HEER TGM to avoid the use of methanol for analyses of volatile organic compounds (VOCs) in soil samples, including freezing of samples and extraction into methanol at the laboratory.
+- On neighbor islands, consultants may use alternative methods described in Section 5.6 of the HEER TGM to avoid the use of methanol for analyses of volatile organic compounds (VOCs) in soil samples, including freezing of samples in collector and extraction into methanol at the laboratory.
 Soil vapor samples collected at depth in the areas of UST systems may be used to assess the presence/absence of significant TPH in lieu of soil sampling for initial site assessment to avoid methanol transport by air (see Tables C-2 and E-2 in Appendix 1 of HEER EAL guidance).